Hearth & Hand with Magnolia by Chip & Joanna Gaines

 - Cobalt (Co): 414 +/- 170 ppm

-In general I would consider this a safer choice.
-I was actually quite surprised that the gold flecks were not positive for high levels of lead (as many gold adorned pieces are).
-While I personally would not want to have these in my home (as a mother of Lead poisoned children I am fairly strict about that), if you served me coffee or tea in one of these mugs when I was visiting you in your home I would be comfortable drinking from it.
+In general, I would consider this a safer choice.
+I was actually quite surprised that the gold flecks were not positive for high levels of Lead (as many gold-adorned pieces are).
+I personally would not want to have these in my home (as a mother of Lead-poisoned children, I am fairly strict about that), but if you served me coffee or tea in one of these mugs while I was visiting you in your home I would be comfortable drinking from it.

-Because the clay base is higher Lead content (when tested with an XRF instrument) than the glazed areas, it is quite possible that the glazes are lead-free and the XRF is reading the level of lead in the base clay through the glaze (on the glazed areas that were tested.)
+Because the clay base is a higher Lead content (when tested with an XRF instrument) than the glazed areas, it is quite possible that the glazes are Lead-free and the XRF is reading the level of Lead in the base clay, through the glaze (on the glazed areas that were tested).
 This would be consistent with the other glazed ceramic pieces from this brand that I have tested.

 Please let me know if you have any questions at all.